devleaks/storyrevealerjs/README.md

 ##### Countup

 Count-Up changes the value of a counter from a starting value to an ending value, by increment (round), in a giving time.
+The counter starts when the page is displayed.

 ```
 "counter": {